-Course aims to increase student's knowledge and enjoyment of film and film criticism through discussion and viewing of movies.
-Course examines the cultural, social, and artistic contributions and impact of films on individuals and on larger society.
-Overview of development of film genres is also studied.
+Provides students with a critical understanding of film through the discussion and viewing of motion pictures with emphasis upon the study of film history and the forms and functions of film.
+Students will develop skills to analyze the shared social, cultural and historical influences of films and their contexts.
 Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 04 if required by reading placement test.
 Lecture 3 hours per week.